BroadbandForum/usp/specification/index.md

 The Expression Variable is an identifier used to allow relative addressing when building an Expression Component.

-**Supported Data Model**

-The Supported Data Model of an Agent represents the complete set of Service Elements it is capable of exposing to a Controller.
-It is defined by the union of all of the Device Type Definitions the Agent exposes to the Controller.

 **Instantiated Data Model**

 The Instantiated Data Model of an Agent represents the current set of Service Elements (and their state) that are exposed to one or more Controllers.